mireillehaddad/LLMproject/undp_pipeline_prod/README2.md

     return results
 ```

-create a Vector Index on your BigQuery table.
+create a Vector Index on  BigQuery table.
 Without an index, VECTOR_SEARCH performs a brute-force scan of all 8,786 vectors.
-At your current size it's still workable, but as your dataset grows, the index becomes much more important for latency.
+At current size it's still workable, but as  dataset grows, the index becomes much more important for latency.

 Run this SQL in BigQuery SQL editor: